scouten/ericscouten.travel/content/2012/11-26+south-america/19-to-el-calafate/index.md

 As I write this, Tara is flying home (yay for rest of family; boo for me!) and I have flown four hours farther south.

+My flight south marked a welcome respite from the heat and humidity of the previous two weeks (and for this cold-blooded northwoods boy, that was a very welcome change indeed!).
+El Calafate is a clean, quiet town in far southern Patagonia with something like 22,000 people -- and almost no development to speak of beyond the city limits.

 {{ es_image(id="es-2284-007", caption = "La Recoleta Cemetery, Buenos Aires, Argentina") }}
 {{ es_image(id="es-2284-013", caption = "La Recoleta Cemetery, Buenos Aires, Argentina") }}
 {{ es_image(id="es-2284-023", caption = "La Recoleta Cemetery, Buenos Aires, Argentina") }}